kodavatiSrikar/Personality-of-Head-Motion/README.md

 1. Copy the file's sharing link from Google Drive.
    [Dataset](https://drive.google.com/drive/folders/15HHCb6eOnz4kK3AmFgACZvbNZY89oPSC?usp=sharing)
 2. Download the folder, unzip the files inside, and copy the files inside the Personality-of-Head-Motion folder.
+3. To run inference without training from scratch, using the pretrained weights(3iternorm_180.pt) provided in the above folder run the inference step.
+4. To reproduce the correlation figure without running inference, using the generated dataset(output_pers.csv) provided in the folder run coorrelation analysis step.

 ## Usage